Markus Lüpertz: Sculpture

 Lüpertz has cultivated sculpture and designed stage sets since 1980.
 Among his most famous works are the figure of Apollo for a niche in the Alte Oper in Frankfurt, from 1989, the bridge sculpture The Ugly Scares the Beauty (1990), in Karlsruhe, The Fallen Warrior, a three meters long bronze sculpture of a fallen warrior with helmet and shield, inspired by an ancient Greek sculpture, in the Berlin Kantstrasse, an ensemble of three sculptures for the park of Schloss Bensberg (2000), The Philosopher, a bronze nude sculpture created for the foyer of the new Berlin Chancellery, in 2001, and a sculpture of Apollo, inaugurated in the Elisabethenplatz in Bamberg, in 2009.

 Musical and literary work

 In addition to his work as a painter and sculptor, Lüpertz is also a Free Jazz musician, including the piano.
 Occasionally he gives concerts together with professional musicians.
 He also created and publishes the art and literary magazine Frau und Hund, since 2003, in which he publishes his own poetry and prose texts.
 Two editions of the magazine have appeared in other languages (Signora e cane, in Italian, and Femme et Chien, in French).

+Art market

+The highest selling painting by the artist in the art market was Arrangement für eine Mütze I- dithyrambisch (Arrangement for a Cap I- dithyrambic) (1973), sold by £300,000 (c. $ US$394,163) at Christie's London, on 22 October 2020.

+His highest selling sculpture was Pietrasanta Bronzen: Frau mit Spiegel.
+Der Schauspieler.
+Mann mit blauem Ball.
+Der Gärtner.
+Odaliske.
+Akt mit Spielzeug (1993-1995), a six pieces work in bronze, sold at Lempertz, a German auction house from Cologne, by €293,000 ($399,182), in 2014.

+Exhibitions

+From 25 May–10 September 2017 the Hirshhorn Museum and Sculpture Garden, Washington, D.C. exhibited Markus Lüpertz: Threads of History featuring his large-scale works.
+At the same time The Phillips Collection, Washington, D.C. exhibited Markus Lupertz featuring works from his entire career (exhibited 27 May 2017–3 September 2017).